Article I –Name

 Section 4: Quorum

-The majority of the voting members of the Board constitute a quorum.
+A majority of the members of the Board constitute a quorum for a Board meeting.

 Article VIII – Meetings

 There shall be one Annual Meeting of the OSURA membership.
-Other meetings may be called by the President or the Board.
-Twenty-five members constitute a quorum for all meetings of the membership.
+Other membership meetings may be called by the President or the Board.
+Twenty-five active members constitute a quorum for all meetings of the membership.

 Article IX – Committees